Drosera stricticaulis

 Drosera stricticaulis, the erect sundew, is an erect perennial tuberous species in the carnivorous plant genus Drosera.

-It is endemic to Western Australia and is found near watercourses and granite outcrops in sandy clay or loam.
+D. stricticaulis is native to Australia, most commonly found near watercourses and granite outcrops in sandy clay or loam in Western Australia.
+D. stricticaulis has also been found in parts of South Australia, particularly the lower Eyre Peninsula and atop Dutchmans Stern in the southern Flinders Ranges.

 D. stricticaulis produces small, cup-shaped carnivorous leaves along green, glandular stems that can be 25 cm high.
 Pink flowers bloom from July to October.

+Botanical history

 Drosera stricticaulis was first described by Ludwig Diels in 1906 as a variety of D. macrantha.
 In 1913, Oswald Hewlett Sargent elevated the variety to species rank.
 A recently described infraspecific taxon under D. macrantha, D. macrantha subsp. eremaea, was described in 1992 by N. G. Marchant and Allen Lowrie but reclassified as a subspecies of D. stricticaulis in 1996 when Jan Schlauer provided a comprehensive revision and new field key to the genus.
 Other authorities, such as Western Australia's Department of Environment and Conservation's FloraBase still recognize subspecies eremaea under D. macrantha.